GlobalNamesArchitecture/idigbio_client/README.md

 Usage
 -----

-Client functions can be grouped in 4 catetories
+Client functions can be grouped in 4 categories

 * [inspect][inspect] - introspective methods
 * [search][search] - search by provided parameters